Frederick Douglass Academy

-Frederick Douglass Academy (also known as FDA), is a co-educational public school for grades 6-12 located in West Harlem, New York City.
-The school offers an SAT prep course program and a variety of Advance Placement (AP) college courses that you can apply for starting in 10th grade.
-It is also one of the first high schools in Harlem to make wearing a uniform in a public school mandatory (compulsory) but not enforced.
+Frederick Douglass Academy (Also known as FDA), is a co-educational public school for grades 6-12 located in West Harlem, New York City.
+The school offers an SAT prep course program and a variety of Advanced Placement (AP) college courses that students can apply for starting in 10th grade.
+It is also one of the first high schools in Harlem to make wearing a uniform in a public school mandatory.

 History

-Frederick Douglass Academy was created in 1991 by Dr. Lorraine Monroe (a former Deputy Chancellor of Instruction for the New York City Board of Education) and several other members of the New York City Board of Education.
-The founding principal was Monroe, who left in 1997 and was succeeded briefly by Dorothy Haime prior to the appointment of Dr. Gregory Hodge in 1997.
+Frederick Douglass Academy was created in 1991 by Lorraine Monroe (a former Deputy Chancellor of Instruction for the New York City Board of Education) and several other members of the New York City Board of Education.
+The founding principal was Monroe, who left in 1997 and was succeeded briefly by Dorothy Haime prior to the appointment of Gregory Hodge in 1997.
 Hodge remained in the position until his retirement in 2011, to be succeeded by Joseph Gates.
 Ayisha Fullerton became principal in 2017, replacing Joseph Gates who stepped down in June 2017.